TMJ Disorders Middletown NJ

 TMJ Treatment Options

-There are various treatment options that Dr. Kozlovsky, Dr. Miele and Dr. Dailey can utilize to improve the harmony and function of your jaw.
+There are various treatment options that Dr. Kozlovsky, Dr. Miele, Dr. Dailey and Dr. Richards can utilize to improve the harmony and function of your jaw.
 Once an evaluation confirms a diagnosis of TMJ disorder, the Doctors at Middletown Oral Surgery Associates will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care joined with professional care.

 The initial goals are to relieve the muscle spasm and joint pain.
 This is usually accomplished with a pain reliever, anti-inflammatory, or muscle relaxant.
 Steroids can be injected directly into the joints to reduce pain and inflammation.
 Self-care treatments can often be effective as well and include: